-I have always loved classic mystery fiction.
-I’ve been a huge fan of authors like Agatha Christie, Anna Katharine Green, Sir Arthur Conan Doyle, Wilkie Collins, and Mary Roberts Rinehart.
-In 2003, I was going through a period of doubt and confusion about writing literary fiction.
-November of that year, as it is every year, was National Novel Writing Month came up.
-NaNoWriMo has always been an opportunity for me to experiment and get outside of myself in terms of creativity.
-So I thought, “why not try my hand at writing a mystery?”
-My love of classic fiction and history was in full swing then, so writing a historical mystery was an obvious choice for me.
+In 2003, I was going through a period of self-doubt and imposterism about writing literary fiction.
+November of that year, as it is every year, was National Novel Writing Month and since NaNoWriMo has always been an opportunity for me to experiment and get creatively outside of my comfort zone, I thought, “Why not try my hand at writing a mystery?”
+My love of classic fiction and history was stirring then, so the choice to write a historical mystery was a no-brainer.

-I started with the germ of the idea for The Paper Chase Mysteries that November and I haven’t stopped getting ideas for books for the series since then (last count, my series “Book Ideas” notes are 35 pages long!)
-The series incorporates everything that I love — a dynamic historical context, a strong female protagonist, a mysterious “sidekick”, supportive (and progressive-thinking) male characters, and a host of eccentric, lovable people in a small town setting.
+I started with an idea for The Paper Chase Mysteries that November and I haven’t stopped getting ideas for books for the series since then (last count, my series “Book Ideas” notes are 35 pages long!)
+The series incorporates everything I love: a dynamic time in history, a resilient female protagonist, an equally resilient if mysterious “sidekick”, supportive (and progressive-thinking) male characters, and a host of eccentric, loveable people in a small town setting.
 And a touch of romance?
 Well, maybe…

-Here are a few more details about this upcoming series:
+Here are a few more details about this series:

-The series featuring a turn-of-the-century New Woman, who, along with her spiritualist friend and ex-detective-turned-deputy-sheriff brother, help the local police solve crimes in a small Northern California town.
+A historical mystery series featuring a turn-of-the-century New Woman, who, along with her spiritualist friend and ex-detective-turned-deputy-sheriff brother, helps the local police solve crimes in a small Northern California town.

 The Who (i.e., the main players)

 Jackson Gossling, Adele’s older brother.
 He’s a former detective with the vigilante Seton Agency (similar to the Pinkertons) with a rather shady past.
 His father’s death also hit him hard, though not as hard as it did his sister, and he’s trying to pick up the pieces of his life so he can become something more than a wastrel.
 His devotion to his sister brings him to Arrojo and his keen eye for detail and fearless ability to ask the hard questions make him an invaluable aid to the police.

 Anita (Nin) Branch, a citizen of Arrojo who befriends Adele.
-Considered the town “witch” because of her spiritual abilities and knowledge of healing herbs, she’s a bit of an outcast, tolerated only because her roots are as worthy as those of the town’s prominent citizens.
+Considered the town “witch” because of her spiritual abilities and her knowledge of healing herbs, she’s an outcast and tolerated only because her roots are as worthy as those of the town’s prominent citizens.
 She loathes the term “mesmerizer” and calls herself a “vibrationist”, someone who can interpret vibrations given off by people, places, and things.
-Her friendship with Adele and her vibe readings lend support to police investigations.
+Her friendship with Adele and her vibration readings lend support to police investigations.

 Sheriff Horatio Hatfield, an ex-sea captain and elected sheriff of Arrojo.
-In contrast to Jackson’s more formal and direct interrogative tactics, he is friendly, relaxed but firm, always congenial and never threatening.
-These qualities contrast with his large and almost looming physical presence.
+In contrast to Jackson’s more formal and direct interrogative tactics, he is friendly, relaxed, and, despite his massive physical size, always congenial.
 He is meticulous in his job and broaches the unsavory, uncomfortable, and abhorrent with finesse and understanding.
 Around women, he is shy and a little flustered and his regard for Adele is apparent to everyone but her.

 To receive updates on the series and its off-shoots, please sign up for my newsletter here.

-For a chance to find out more about the series and my other works and get in on reader-exclusive giveaways, live posts and more, join my reading group, Tam’s Dreamers, here.
+For a chance to get in on reader-exclusive giveaways, live posts, excerpts, and more, join my reading group, Tam’s Dreamers, here.